mhedgpeth/cafe/docs/demo.md

 # Problems in Windows

-* Windows added on after the fact, using a windows mindset
+* Windows added on after the fact, with a linux mindset that creates friction
 * Chef running Ruby updating Chef is not natural in a Ruby environment
-* Logging not natural within a windows situation - no rolling, no configuration
+* Logging not natural for windows-oriented operations - no rolling, no configuration, no specialized logging
 * Scheduling Chef is difficult - scheduled task OK, but no standard way of managing it
 * Pausing chef not standard and difficult
 * Upgrading Chef difficult as well (chef can't upgrade itself, chef should not be running)